finiFPV/Mini-Projects/Docker/Scratch-View-Bot/README.md

 ## Logging

 Error logging is implemented using a log file (`output.log`) located in the project directory.
 Errors and status messages are logged with timestamps for easy tracking.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests for any improvements or feature requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.